 The leadership of our Pharmacy Alumni Association board of directors is here to help navigate through that journey and it gives me profound pleasure to introduce the newest members of the board.
 Each brings a track record of commitment to pharmacy, giving their time to the School as preceptors.
 Join me in congratulating them by posting a message on our social media channels.

 Sarah Eubanks, PharmD '11

 Norman Fenn, PharmD '14

 Deborah Gallegos, PharmD '10

-Deborah (Debbie) is currently the Director of Pharmacy for Colorado Plains Medical Center in Fort Morgan, Colorado.
-As a clinical pharmacist and administrator directing pharmacy and lab departments, Debbie is interested in advancing pharmacy services and patient safety in rural settings.
+Deborah (Debbie) became an Assistant Director of Experiential Programs for the Skaggs School of Pharmacy and Pharmaceutical Sciences in May 2022.
+She was previously the Director of the Saint Elizabeth Hospital (Formerly: Colorado Plains Medical Center) in Fort Morgan, Colorado.
+As a clinical pharmacist and administrator with history directing pharmacy and lab departments, Debbie is interested in advancing pharmacy services and patient safety in rural settings.
 She has worked to achieve her BCPS and CPPS to advance her knowledge in working with the care teams in all departments.

 Bryan Killam, PharmD '06